gaepdit/gaepdit.github.io/web-apps/use-web-deploy.md

 * **Server:** Enter either the website URL or server IP address.

+    *IMPORTANT:* Production URLs cannot be used for Web Deploy.
+Instead, you should use `sei1.gaepd.org` for Prod App&nbsp;1 or `sei2.gaepd.org` for Prod App&nbsp;2.

-* **Site name:** Enter the name of the website as listed in IIS.
+* **Site name:** Enter the name of the website *as listed in IIS.*

 * **User name** and **Password:** Leave these blank!
 You don't want this information in your source code repository.
-You will be prompted for these every time you publish.
+You will be prompted for these when you publish.

-* **Destination URL:** The URL to launch once publishing is successful.
+* **Destination URL:** The address of your website.
+Once publishing is successful, this URL will be launched in your default browser.

-Select "Validate Connection" to test the settings. *Note: You will log in with your SEI server credential, not your SOG credentials.*
+Select "Validate Connection" to test the settings. *Note: Enter your SEI server credentials, not your SOG credentials.*

 ![Screenshot of Web Deploy setup tool](img/web-deploy-vs-step-3.png)

-Save the profile, which will create an XML file in your project with your settings.
-You can rename the profile, edit it, and create additional profiles from within the Visual Studio Publish screen.
+Save the profile.
+Visual Studio will create an XML file in your project with these settings.
+You can rename the profile, edit it, and create additional profiles from within the Visual Studio "Publish" screen.

 ![Screenshot of Visual Studio publishing tool](img/web-deploy-vs-step-4.png)

 Note that some settings can be changed using the UI in Visual Studio, but other settings may need to be changed by directly editing the XML file.

 Commit the new Publish Profile into your Git repository.
-Make sure your project `.gitignore` file is set to ignore `*.user` but NOT `*.pubxml`.
+Make sure your project `.gitignore` file is set to ignore `*.user` but NOT ignore `*.pubxml`.

 Repeat for each web server destination you want to publish to (e.g., Dev, UAT, & Prod).

 ## Publishing

 To publish your website, select the desired profile in the Publish toolbar dropdown, and click the globe icon.
-You will then be requested to enter your user name and password.
+You will then be requested to enter your user name and password. *Note: Enter your SEI server credentials, not your SOG credentials.*

 ![Screenshot of Visual Studio Publish toolbar with Publish Web button highlighted](img/web-deploy-vs-step-5.png)